13 Things That Happen to Your Body When You Eat Lemons

 There's a reason your mom told you to stock up on orange juice if you have a cold; vitamin C has long been essential for staving off cold symptoms and boosting immunity.
 Although research on just how much vitamin C has an impact on the common cold is mixed, it did show some therapeutic benefits at the onset of symptoms, according to a review published in the Cochrane Database of Systematic Reviews.
 It also had positive respiratory health benefits, another bonus when fighting off an annoying cold.

 There's no denying that water by itself is pretty boring.
 Although drinking plenty of water is associated with such positive health benefits as losing weight, a faster metabolism and more energy, sipping on plain, flavorless liquid gets tiresome.
 Adding lemon juice water makes it more refreshing and palatable.
 Even the CDC recommends adding a fresh lemon squeeze to still or sparkling water in lieu of soda, which is terrible for you.

 You'll Have Fresher Breath

 Nothing ruins the mood like bad breath.
-But if you’re out of gum or mints, reach for a lemon!
-Lemons are known to freshen up your home, and the same can be said for your mouth.
+But if you're out of gum or mints, reach for a lemon!
+Eating lemon is known to freshen up your home, and the same can be said for your mouth.
 The acid in lemon juice neutralizes odors, which helps combat nasty breath from things like garlic and onions.

 …But They Can Wreak Havoc on Your Teeth